LKI/atm/README.md

 Still at the very first stage, these are actually all TODOs.

-* Direct shell command, and shell prompt
+* Direct shell command to get articles, and shell prompt

-* Colorful outputs, and all kinds of error messages (x
+* Login/logout, multi-user support

+* Read AcFun articles, filters

 * I18N supported, at least Chinese and English (top two language)